 In 1995, Coors Field opened.

-In 1995, Stapleton International Airport was closed, being replaced by Denver International Airport (DIA).
+In 1995, Stapleton International Airport was closed when it was replaced by DIA.

 In 1995, the Colorado Avalanche joined after relocating from Quebec City.

-In 1999, the Avalanche and Nuggets began playing at Ball Arena.
+Since 1999, the Avalanche and Nuggets have both played at Ball Arena (formerly known as Pepsi Center).

 In 2000, Denver hosted the National Convention of the Green Party.